apache/directory-fortress-commander/README-SECURITY-MODEL.md

 - In addition to the admin perm checks, as described above, when buttons get loaded, the Apache Fortress Web optionally perform checks in its API calls.
 - These occur when Apache Fortress Core's APIs are invoked in a certain way -- when passing in an ARBAC session object.
 - For more on how ARBAC checks work: [Apache Fortress Rest Security Model](https://github.com/apache/directory-fortress-enmasse/blob/master/README-SECURITY-MODEL.md)
 - By default, the Apache Fortress Web does not enforce these additional ARBAC checks in the APIs.
 - To enable, add the following declaration to the fortress.properties:

  ```
  is.arbac02=true
  ```

+## 7. Audit Trail / History

+TODO: add

-## 7. Policy load
+## 8. Policy load

  - The [Policy load file](./src/main/resources/FortressWebDemoUsers.xml) is a script that creates the roles and permissions that this app checks during code execution.
 This step is performed during setup as described in the project's setup documentation.
  - Test Users